Civil servants shall be guided in the discharge of their duties and professional conduct by a framework of values relevant to the Civil Service.

 - Competence – Effective and efficient service delivery is largely dependent upon knowledge, skills, and experience.
 As such, continuous capacity building and human resources development shall be important elements of the Service.

-- Integrity – Activities of the Service shall at all times be characterized by honor, respect and justice.
-Fundamental to this Service will be respect for the dignity of every member of the populace and professional impartiality to all persons being provided public service.
+- Integrity – Activities of the Service shall at all times be characterized by honor, respect, and justice.
+Fundamental to this Service will be respected for the dignity of every member of the populace and professional impartiality to all persons being provided public service.

 Transparency refers to clear and accessible service delivery that is free from deceit and encompasses the principles of access to information embodied in the Freedom of Information Act.